takumin/sohinx-kvm-api/source/api/index.rst

 4.18 KVM_GET_MSRS
 --------------------------------------------------------------------------------

-Capability: basic (vcpu), KVM_CAP_GET_MSR_FEATURES (system)
+:Capability:    basic (vcpu), KVM_CAP_GET_MSR_FEATURES (system)
-Architectures: x86
+:Architectures: x86
-Type: system ioctl, vcpu ioctl
+:Type:          system ioctl, vcpu ioctl
-Parameters: struct kvm_msrs (in/out)
+:Parameters:    struct kvm_msrs (in/out)
-Returns: number of msrs successfully returned;
+:Returns:       - number of msrs successfully returned
-        -1 on error
+                - -1 on error

 When used as a system ioctl:
    Reads the values of MSR-based features that are available for the VM.
 This is similar to KVM_GET_SUPPORTED_CPUID, but it returns MSR indices and values.
    The list of msr-based features can be obtained using KVM_GET_MSR_FEATURE_INDEX_LIST in a system ioctl.

 When used as a vcpu ioctl:
    Reads model-specific registers from the vcpu.
 Supported msr indices can be obtained using KVM_GET_MSR_INDEX_LIST in a system ioctl.

 .. code-block:: c